43081j/43081j.github.io/_posts/2018-08-12-future-of-polymer.md

 What I figured I'll do with this post is summarise the basic migration from Polymer to Lit.

+## Update (August 2018)

+Since the writing of this post, LitElement removed its dependency on Polymer completely.
+It also introduced a lot of the functionality I had previously written about the lack of.

+This post has now been updated.

 ## For new-comers to Web Components